 While doctors don’t know why excessive sweating starts, the most likely cause is a genetic one.
-They have successfully linked it to over-activity in the sympathetic nervous system.
-Specifically, it is the Thoracic Sympathetic Ganglion Chain, which runs along the vertebra of the spine inside the chest cavity.
+Studies have successfully linked excessive sweating to over-activity in the sympathetic nervous system.
+Specifically, it is the thoracic Sympathetic Ganglion Chain, which runs along the vertebra of the spine inside the chest cavity which is the main culprit.
 This chain controls the glands responsible for perspiration throughout the entire body.

-These sweat glands are mainly concentrated in the palms of the hands and soles of the feet.
-In most cases, the hands and feet are affected.
-To a lesser degree, the face and armpit regions are affected.
-Another manifestation of hyperactive sympathetic activity is facial blushing.
+Other patients may simply have too many sweat glands in a particular area like the armpits, the groin, the hands or feet.
+The sweat glands can be mainly concentrated in the palms of the hands or soles of the feet.
+In most cases, the hands and feet are the only areas are affected.
+In other patients, the face, armpits, or the groin regions are affected as well.
+Another manifestation of hyperactive sympathetic activity can be facial blushing.

 Simple self-help measures you can take include:

 Botox injections can be a game changer for many NYC patients who suffer from hyperhidrosis.
 When small doses are injected into the skin, Botox blocks the actions of the nerves that stimulate the eccrine glands.
 This prevents the glands from producing sweat.
 The effects of treatment can last for several months but will eventually wear off.